haythmalshehab/software-development-showcase/README.md

 This was my contribution to my ENGG4810 team project.
-This application was made in Python and used to communicate with firmware to receive data and plot them in real time.
-And storing, loading log files and applying mask testing on the plot.
+This application was made in Python and used to communicate with firmware to receive data and plot them in real time and storing, loading log files and applying mask testing on the plot.

 ### __Screenshot__